SonanceAI/datamint-python-api/docs/source/command_line_tools.rst

                             Change the filename in the upload parameters.
 If set to "all", the filename becomes the folder names joined together with "_".
 If one or more integers are passed (comma-separated), append that depth of folder name to the filename.
-    --name NAME           Name of the upload batch --retain-pii          Do not anonymize dicom
+    --name NAME           Name of the upload batch --channel CHANNEL     Channel name (arbritary) to upload the dicoms to.
+Useful for organizing the dicoms in the platform.
+    --retain-pii          Do not anonymize dicom
     --retain-attribute RETAIN_ATTRIBUTE
                             Retain the value of a single attribute code specified as hexidecimal integers.
 Example: (0x0008, 0x0050) or just (0008, 0050)